 The Malvern Gardens are located between the two campuses enabling our students and teachers to access an expanded space for learning, play and physical education.
-There are currently 420 students enrolled, predominantly from an English speaking background.
+There are currently 470 students enrolled, predominantly from an English speaking background.
 However, our School is enjoying an increasingly diverse school community.

 The School is organised into straight year levels and is contemporary in its approach to educating our students who learn in an environment that is conducive to preparing them for a rapidly changing world that demands technological capacity and intelligence, heightened interpersonal skills, significant emotional intelligence, resiliency and strong literacy and numeracy skills.
+Teams of teachers plan together, instruct, assess, and moderate student work, then feedback to students to support personalising their learning.
 Teacher quality is crucial for optimal student outcomes and so our energies are directed towards coaching and capacity building of our teaching staff.

-All learning spaces have a range of digital devices including interactive whiteboards, notebook computers, desktop computers and iPads.
-The School also offers a range of engaging activities to its students including camps from Year 2 to Year 6, excursions and in-school activities, a school theatre production, a coding club, a chess club, dancing and a learn to swim program.
+All learning spaces have a range of digital devices including interactive screens, notebook computers, chromebooks, desktop computers and iPads.
+The School also offers a range of engaging activities to its students including camps from Year 2 to Year 6, excursions and in-school activities, a whole school theatre production, a coding/robotics club, a chess club, dancing and a learn to swim program.